 The remainder of this paper is structured as follows.
-In section \ref{s:eqns} we derive the operator product expansions (OPEs) necessary to decompose the four-point correlation functions of interest into sums over conformal blocks, and we thus derive the bootstrap equations that encode the crossing symmetry of these correlators.
-In section \ref{s:numerics} we briefly review the method by which these are turned into a semidefinite program susceptible of numerical treatment.
-In section \ref{s:results}, we show the results of our computations, presenting new and more stringent bounds on the scaling dimensions of the most relevant bifundamental and the most relevant singlet operator in the critical theory.
+In section \ref{s:analytics} we review some of the known analytical results concerning the scaling dimensions of primary operators in the class of CFTs with $O(N) \otimes O(M)$ global symmetry.
+In section \ref{s:eqns} we present the operator product expansions (OPEs) necessary to decompose the four-point correlation functions of interest into sums over conformal blocks, and we thus derive the bootstrap equations that encode the crossing symmetry of these correlators.
+In section \ref{s:numerics} we describe how these are turned into a semidefinite programme susceptible of numerical treatment.
+In section \ref{s:results}, we show the results of our computations:\ as well as strong signatures of the Heisenberg fixed point, and some evidence of signatures of the chiral fixed point, we find a sharp kink on the boundary of the `allowed' region that appears to correspond to a hitherto unknown $O(15) \otimes O(3)$ CFT.
 In section \ref{s:discussion}, we discuss the interpretation of our results, and indicate possible lines of future work.